Select any two GPUs for comparison

 |Recommended Screen Size||1920x1080||1366x768|

-It's based on the Kepler GK104 Core with 960 Shader Processing Units activated, 80 TMUs and 32 ROPs on a 256-bit memory interface of up to 4GB GDDR5.
+It's based on the Kepler GK104 Core and thus offers 960 Shader Processing Units activated, 80 TMUs and 32 ROPs on a 256-bit memory interface of up to 4GB GDDR5.
 The central clock runs at 600MHz and the memory clock operates at 900MHz.
 Expect a power consumption of up to 100 Watts.

 Expect modern demanding games to be playable at 1080p with very fluent frame rates (45+).